The Peoples' Voice Cafe

 The Peoples' Voice Cafe has its roots in a time-honored tradition

-combining culture with political activity.
+combining the arts and social action.
 Our Cafe was founded in 1979 by members of

 Songs of Freedom and Struggle (now a national organization known as the People's Music